Why Symptoms Are Just the Tip of the Iceberg

 Hello Everyone,

-When was the last time you had a symptom — maybe brain fog, fatigue, bloating, or anxiety — and reached for a quick fix?
+When was the last time you experienced a symptom — maybe brain fog, fatigue, bloating, or anxiety — and reached for a quick fix?

-It’s natural.
-We’ve been conditioned to treat discomfort as something to eliminate immediately.
-But in doing so, we often miss the opportunity to ask a powerful question:
+It’s natural to seek immediate relief.
+We’ve been conditioned to treat discomfort as something to eliminate right away.
+However, in our haste, we often overlook a powerful question:

 What is this trying to tell me?